Organic Cuba Mia

 - Caffeine Level: Regular

-These lots are selected for their cup profile, traceability, and commitment to environmentally responsible farming.
-While not tied to a single estate, this offering represents the collective effort of small producers who rely on cooperative networks for processing, certification, and market access—reflecting the resilience, craftsmanship, and ecological stewardship that define coffee cultivation in the Western Ghats.
+These lots are selected for their full body, low acidity, chocolate-like sweetness, and dependable cup quality, as well as their traceability and commitment to sustainable farming practices.
+While not tied to a single estate, this offering represents the collective effort of small producers who rely on Agricultural Marketing Cooperative Societies (AMCOS), local processing infrastructure, and cooperative networks for quality control and market access.
+The result is a coffee that reflects the resilience, craftsmanship, and agricultural heritage that define Robusta cultivation throughout the Kagera Region of Tanzania.

-- Country: India
+- Country: Tanzania

-- Harvest: December - March
+- Harvest: May–November

 - Variety: Robusta